Everlovin'

 "Everlovin'" is a song written by Dave Burgess and first recorded by the Australian vocal trio, The Crescents, who released the song in 1959.

 Rick Nelson recording

-Ricky Nelson toured Australia soon after and The Crescents were one of the support acts.
-Ricky liked the song and later recorded it.

-Nelson's version of the song reached #16 on the Billboard Hot 100 and #23 in the UK in 1961.
+Ricky Nelson toured Australia soon after and the Crescents were one of the support acts.
+Nelson liked the song and later recorded it.
+Nelson's version of the song reached No. 16 on the Billboard Hot 100 and No. 23 in the UK in 1961.